 The festival is organized in December and January and is a month-long event.
 This festival in the city of Chennai attracts many tourists and travel aficionados every year.
 The Chennai Dance and Music Festival is the best way to experience the rich cultural extravaganza of South India.

-The historic roots of Chennai Dance and Music Festival date back to the year 1927 as the Margazhi Festival, and since then it has been celebrated to pay homage to the Madras Music Academy.
+The historic roots of Chennai Dance and Music Festival date back to the year 1927 as the Margazhi Festival, and since then, it has been celebrated to pay homage to the Madras Music Academy.
 However, over the years, the name of this music festival was changed to Music and Dance Festival.
 It is believed that it was this academy that brought the dance form of Bharatnatyam into the limelight.
 The soul-stirring tunes played on various musical instruments keep the audience spellbound by its sheer melody.
 It seems as if the listeners are in a trance listening to these musical tunes.

 The Chennai Music and Dance Festival don’t fail to create an impressive crescendo of music, light, and happiness for the audiences.
 Dancers, vocalists, and all kinds of musicians and artists come together to make this whole affair of art an unforgettable experience.
 Talking about the music, it ranges from Tamil, Telugu, and several other regional languages.

 As this festival goes on for about a whole month, these performances can be witnessed at several places locally.
 Normally more than 300 concerts happen wherein all kinds of senior and junior artists collaborate to deliver some of the most iconic performances spreading their charm.